ngjsjordan/tp/docs/DeveloperGuide.md

    6. Test case: `edit` <br>
       Expected: No client in the list is edited.
 An error message is shown indicating that the command format is invalid.
+6. Editing a client's tag while all clients are shown.
+    1. Prerequisites: List all clients using the `list` command.
+Have at least 1 client in the list.
+    2. Test case: `edit 1 t/newtag` <br>
+       Expected: First client in the list now has a new tag with the value "newtag".
+Details of the edited client will be shown in the status message.
 ### Searching for client
 1. Searching for clients by keyword(s)